-Grid distributed weights, gridded distributed weights can be used to assign spatially varying rainfall data.
-The application of 2D radar data directly in the urban drainage model using our DHI's dfs2 format files as input for runoff computations.
+'Grid distributed weights' can be used to assign spatially varying rainfall data.
+The application of 2D radar data as input for runoff computations requires that rainfall dagta are defined in DHI's dfs2 format files.
 MIKE 1D will automatically distribute the rainfall to individual catchments and apply it to the runoff computation.